NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Logic Replaced**
+If applicable, describe which logic this feature request would replace.
+Please include any relevant information about the old logic including names,ticket numbers, and parametric information.

 **Additional context**
 Add any other context or screenshots about the feature request here.